 - Varg Vikernes' first band, "Old Funeral" is the subject of much mockery.

-	- At one point, The Ramones get compared to Guy Fieri.WELCOME TO FLAAAAAAVORTOWWWWN!
+- At one point, The Ramones are compared to Guy Fieri.WELCOME TO FLAAAAAAVORTOWWWWN!
 DOOH-DUH-DEEP-DESPAIR!
 DOOH-DUH-DEEP GRAVY!
 IT'S GRAVYYYYY!

 - The origin of the episode's name is hilarious: in the middle of discussing the influence of The Lord of the Rings on Varg and his music, and how Varg thinking the Elves are "stereotypically Jewish" is wrong, the discussion gets flipped to Liv Tyler.Ben: Now where does Liv Tyler come into this?
 Because I thought she was wonderful in those movies.

 Henry (as Varg): All the guys in the band, all they wanted to say was, "Ooh!
 I wanna bang Liv Tyler, Queen of the Elves!
 Please put me in the Forever Place with Liv Tyler!
 Wouldn't that be amazing?"
 And I said, "No!
 Put me in Mordor!
 That's where everything that's cool is happening!
 Give me a King Kong arcade game— that's the one American thing I like— and you put it in the main hall of Mordor, next to the bathroom so I don't have to wait behind all those stinky Orcs!
 So I can play my game and use the bathroom freely, as a free man!